K4KarolE/In_Time/README.md

 # Motion in Time
-- `Motion in Time` displays the current time while the selected-skin related animation and music are playing in the background
+- `Motion in Time` displays the current time while animation and music are playing in the background
 - Can be updated in the app:
     - Music On/Off
     - Music volume
-    - Animation frequency
+    - Animation speed
+    - Switch between skins
+    - Via `Advanced Settings`:
+        - Times`:
+            - Position
+            - Size
+            - Color
+            - Style
+        - Settings and Play/Stop buttons`:
+            - Position
+            - Color*
+        - Main and Settings windows`
+            - Position on the screen at the app start
+            - Color (* same)
     - Skins, currently available:
         - Back to the Future I.
         - Donnie Darko